 - The student may take one of several integrative courses in the minor (denoted by an asterisk), with the stipulation that they be a declared health minor at the time.
 This would entail a significant piece of work for that course, such as a major 25+ page research paper.
 1 credit.

 - In lieu of the prior options, the student may complete an approved global health internship that is the equivalent of a full time internship of at least 4 weeks in length, and one that results in a final paper.
 Specific internship and paper requirements to be determined by faculty directors.
 1 credit.
-(Note, we are currently in discussions with summer session about a possible internship offering starting in summer 2013.)
+(Note, we are currently in discussions with Summer Session about a possible internship offering.)

 - If options 1 through 3 do not apply, the student can apply to complete an independent study with a faculty member during senior year.
 1 credit.